hamburgerguy/non-uniform-sampling-mcip-/non-uniform-sampling-mcip-draft.md

 Current sampling of ring signatures to create aggregated signatures in MobileCoin uses a uniform sampling distribution.

-This unintentionally creates a bias towards younger signatures being the most likely candidate for the genuine signature and skews the selection bias which presents a potential de-anonymization security risk amongst other potential loopholes that could be possibly exploited using on-chain metadata.
+This unintentionally creates a bias towards younger signatures being the most likely candidate for the genuine signature and skews the selection bias which presents a potential de-anonymization security risk amongst other potential loopholes that could be possibly exploited.
+It should be noted that given a secure enclave setup, the security risk is negated.
+It should be noted that this vulnerability is for fog users that aren't using a secure enclave setup.
+A potential attacker could store multiple aggregate ring signatures in a database somewhere and given the selection bias be able to determine which signatures are genuine and which are decoys.

 # Motivation